 Featuring an advanced control with remote oven management capability, new Cook & Hold Smoker ovens are designed intentionally simple to further reduce labor and training time.
 Alto-Shaam's ChefLinc™ remote oven management system, puts operators in complete control of their equipment, menu and business from wherever they are.
 Using an intuitive dashboard, operators can create multi-step, programmable recipes to ensure smoked food is executed consistently every time, no matter who is operating the oven.

 Almost any foodservice operation can benefit from the cost-savings and menu enhancements from Alto-Shaam’s latest Smoker ovens.
-To learn more, talk to an expert today.
+To learn more, view the full Smoker Oven Guide infographic.